DrumTechnologiesLtd/crocodoc-node/README.md

 ### Set-up

+Once you've cloned your fork to a local repo, to install all the dependencies, run:

+    $ make install

+You can then run `make lint` and `make test`, to de-lint and run the tests, respectively.

-In order to run the tests, you will need to configure the test framework with your Crocodoc API token, in `test/framework/crocodoc-details.js`.
+In order to run the tests, you will need to configure the test framework with your Crocodoc API token:

+edit `test/framework/crocodoc-details.js`, and change `DUMMY-TOKEN` to your API token.

 If you don't do this, many of the tests will fail!